ubc-library-rc/dri-needs-assessment/arc.md

 **Finding 3:**  Coding/programming is a top area in which researchers are seeking training from ARC, but 85% of researchers are still seeking training elsewhere (with the majority going outside UBC).
 There were also several comments in the survey indicating that introductory ARC training is too difficult for beginners;

 **Recommendation 3:**  Look for partners within UBC to determine training and support that is feasible to offer internally, and what is acceptable to refer to externally.
 Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of utilizing ARC resources and conducting world-class research.

+### Top Reasons People Come to ARC

+_Top 3 areas in which **researchers sought support from ARC** (Figure X for full details)_

+1. High-Performance Computing: 38% of researchers who sought support went to ARC
+2. Active Data Storage: 21% of researchers who sought support went to ARC
+3. Data Retention/Deposit/Preservation: 23% of researchers who sought support went to ARC

+_Top 3 areas in which **researchers sought training from ARC** (Figure X for full details)_

+1. High-Performance Computing: 35% of researchers who sought training went to ARC
+2. Coding/Programming:  15% of researches who sought training went to ARC
+3. Cloud Computing:  23% of researches who sought training went to ARC

 ## Highlights